Belarus in the Eurovision Song Contest 2017: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
-Since 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2017 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has used both internal selections and national finals to select its entry for Eurovision in the past.
+Since 2012, BTRC has organised a national final in order to choose its entry, a selection procedure that continued for its 2017 entry.

 Before Eurovision

 National final

 The Belarusian national final took place on 20 January 2017.
 Thirteen songs participated in the competition and the winner was selected through a jury and public televote.
 The show was broadcast on Belarus 1, Belarus 24 and Radius FM as well as online via the broadcaster's official website tvr.by.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 4 November 2016 and 24 November 2016.
 At the closing of the deadline, 67 entries were received by the broadcaster.
 Auditions were held on 30 November 2016 at the BTRC "600 Metrov" studio where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
 The auditions were webcast online at the official BTRC website.
 The jury consisted of Olga Salamakha (deputy director of the TV channel Belarus 1), Inna Mardusevich (chief specialist of the concert and festival art management projects of the Ministry of Culture of Belarus), Elena Treschinskaya (head of the radio station "Radius FM"), Dmitry Dolgolev, Oleg Averin (musician/composer), Ludmila Kutz (singer and vocal teacher), Sergei Andrianov (journalist), Mikhail Revutsky (head of the section of culture at TV Infoservice) and Evgeny Perlin (television host).
 Thirteen finalists were selected and announced on 30 November 2016.